 You need to make sure that you have the proper R-value of insulation to reap home energy savings.
 The R-value is the resistance to heat flow.
 The higher the R-value, the greater the insulating power you will have.
 Here are the optimal R-values for Minnesota and Wisconsin that will increase your comfort in your home and add money back into your pockets through energy savings.

 h3 – Optimal R-Values for Minnesota & Wisconsin:

 - Basement Walls: R-13

 You are going to want qualified home insulation technicians, such as those at Lindus Construction, who will use their special diagnostic tools to pinpoint your insulation needs in your home.
 They install insulation according to manufacturers’ specifications, paying extra attention to gaps, voids, compression and wind intrusion.
-We offer free no-obligation estimates to help you save up to 20% off your heating & cooling costs.
+We offer complimentary, no-obligation estimates to help you save up to 20% off your heating & cooling costs.